-Traveling to the U.S. can be a wonderful experience, but it is also important to ensure that you are safe and protected along the way.
+Traveling to the U.S. can be a wonderful experience, but it's also important to ensure that you're safe and protected along the way.
 So, when planning your trip, an adequate travel medical insurance plan should be at the top of your packing list.

-1. Coverage and Type of Plan
+1. Coverage and type of plan

 Before going ahead with a U.S. travel insurance plan, read the fine print.
-Make sure you have understood the plan clause by clause.
-It is important to find out whether it is a fixed coverage plan or a comprehensive travel insurance coverage plan and which will serve your needs better.
+It's important to know whether it's a fixed coverage plan or a comprehensive travel insurance coverage plan and which will serve your needs better.
 A comprehensive plan provides better coverage and flexible options.
-Learn more about the differences between comprehensive and limited coverage plans by reading our article, Types of Travel Insurance.
+Learn more about the differences between comprehensive and limited coverage plans here: types of travel insurance.

-2. Provider Network
+2. Provider network

 Most travel insurance plans for the U.S. have a list of medical service providers online.
 Providers networks (or PPO networks) list doctors, hospitals and healthcare providers associated with your U.S. travel insurance company.
 Search and try to find out if there are any hospital/services listed close to your home.
 More popular plans will often have a better coverage network of providers.

 Find out whether your particular plan/policy can be extended or renewed before it expires and how that impacts your coverage.
 If you extend or renew your plan before it expires, it shouldn't be treated as a new policy.

 If you've purchased an extendable or renewable plan, the medical condition that occurred during your initial policy period won't be considered a pre-existing condition, whereas if you purchase an entirely new policy, it will be considered a pre-existing condition.
 There's no extra cost to add this benefit, so it's a good idea to purchase a policy that can be renewed.